breezy-team/loggerhead/docs/index.rst

         ProxyPassReverse http://127.0.0.1:8080/branches/
     </Location>

-If Paste Deploy is installed, the :command:`serve-branches` script can be run behind a proxy at the root of a site, but if you're running it at some path into the site, you'll need to specify it using ``--prefix=/some_path``.
+If Paste Deploy is installed, the :command:`loggerhead-serve` script can be run behind a proxy at the root of a site, but if you're running it at some path into the site, you'll need to specify it using ``--prefix=/some_path``.